-- Qualified Medicare Beneficiary (QMB): Helps pay Medicare Part A and Part B premiums, and other cost-sharing (like deductibles, coinsurance, and copayments).
+- Qualified Medicare Beneficiary (QMB): Helps pay Medicare Part A and Part B premiums, and other cost sharing (like deductibles, coinsurance, and copayments).
 (Some people with QMB are also eligible for full Medicaid benefits (QMB+).) - Specified Low-Income Medicare Beneficiary (SLMB): Helps pay Part B premiums.
 (Some people with SLMB are also eligible for full Medicaid benefits (SLMB+).) - Qualifying Individual (QI): Helps pay Part B premiums - Qualified Disabled & Working Individuals (QDWI): Helps pay Part A premiums

-Section 2.4 Here is the plan service area for Solis SPF 006 (HMO SNP)
+Section 2.4 Here is the plan service area for Solis SPF 002 (HMO SNP)

-Although Medicare is a Federal program, Solis SPF 006 (HMO SNP) is available only to individuals who live in our plan service area.
+Although Medicare is a Federal program, Solis SPF 002 (HMO SNP) is available only to individuals who live in our plan service area.
 To remain a member of our plan, you must continue to reside in the plan service area.
 The service area is described below.

-Our service area includes these counties in Florida: Orange.
+Our service area includes this county in Florida: Miami Dade